 Fixed Bait Wells

-Fixed bait wells are larger tanks permanently mounted to the deck of larger boats.
-They’re normally made from durable rotomolded plastic and typically feature circle or oval shaped tanks to prevent fish from bumping into the corners.
+Fixed bait and live wells are larger tanks permanently mounted to the deck of larger boats.
+They’re normally made from durable rotomolded plastic and typically feature circle or oval-shaped tanks to prevent fish from bumping into the corners.

 Top 5 Bait Wells